sa-ne/openshift4-vmware-upi/README.md

 * Uploading RHCOS OVA template
 * Deployment and configuration of RHCOS VMs on VMware
 * Ordered starting of VMs
+* Wait for Cluster Operators to complete

 ## Requirements

 To leverage the automation in this guide you need to bring the following:

-* VMware Environment (tested on ESXi/vSphere 7.0.3)
+* VMware Environment (tested on ESXi/vSphere 8.0.2)
 * IdM Server with DNS Enabled
   * Must have Proper Forward/Reverse Zones Configured
-* RHEL 7 Server which will act as a Web Server, Load Balancer and DHCP Server
+* RHEL 9 Server which will act as a Web Server, Load Balancer and DHCP Server
-  * Only Repository Requirement is `rhel-7-server-rpms`
+  * Only Repository Requirement are `rhel-9-for-x86_64-appstream-rpms` and `rhel-9-for-x86_64-baseos-rpms`
+* Tested with OpenShift 4.14

 ## Naming Convention